Alone in the Dark (2005 film): Production

 Blair Erickson came up with the first drafts of the script for Alone in the Dark.
 According to Erickson, Uwe Boll suggested through various e-mails changes that would turn it from a thriller into an action film.
 Erickson stated his disgust at the treatment and spoke negatively of his working relationship with Boll on Something Awful:

 The original script took the Alone in the Dark premise and depicted it as if it were actually based on a true story of a private investigator in the northeastern U.S. whose missing persons cases begin to uncover a disturbing paranormal secret.
 It was told through the eyes of a writer following Edward Carnby and his co-worker for a novel and depicted them as real-life blue-collar folks who never expected to find hideous beings waiting for them in the dark.
 We tried to stick close to the H. P. Lovecraft style and the low-tech nature of the original game, always keeping the horror in the shadows so you never saw what was coming for them.

 Thankfully Dr. Boll was able to hire his loyal team of hacks to crank out something much better than our crappy story and add in all sorts of terrifying horror movie essentials like opening gateways to alternate dimensions, bimbo blonde archaeologists, sex scenes, mad scientists, slimy dog monsters, special army forces designed to battle slimy CG dog monsters, Tara Reid, "Matrix" slow-motion gun battles, and car chases.
 Oh yeah, and a ten-minute opening back story scroll read aloud to the illiterate audience, the only people able to successfully miss all the negative reviews.

 I mean hell, Boll knows that's where the real scares lie.

 As a result, there were seven distinct scripts in circulation without a consensus to which one was used.

-Tara Reid starred in the film opposite Christian Slater.
-Artisan Pictures picked up North American distribution rights to the film in June 2003.
+Artisan Entertainment picked up North American distribution rights to the film in June 2003.

 Release

 Alone in the Dark was released in Canada and the United States on January 28, 2005.
 It was released in Germany on February 3, 2005.

-The film was released on VHS and DVD on 10 May 2005.
+The film was released on VHS and DVD on 10 May 2005 by Lions Gate Home Entertainment.
 An unrated director's cut was released in Germany, France, and Australia and was #1 on the German DVD market for three weeks.
 It was released on DVD in North America on 25 September 2007.
 In the newest version of the film, the sex scene between Carnby and Aline has been removed.